 The Fire Suppression Rating Schedule (FSRS) recognizes alternative water supply systems, including dry hydrants, suction points, large-diameter hose relays, and hauled water using tanker shuttles.

-To determine your fire department’s eligibility for recognition of a tanker shuttle, ISO needs to understand the delivery capability of each apparatus.
-ISO considers:
+To determine your fire department’s eligibility for recognition of a tanker shuttle, we need to understand the delivery capability of each apparatus.
+We considers:

 - fire-site pump capacity